-ECDIS in route monitoring mode should allow sun-illuminated shading only on a side panel or a display separate from the main navigation screen.

 Cursor queries within the extent of a continuous coverage feature should produce a Pick Report displaying the attributes and values at the location of the cursor query.
 The interpolation method specified in the Product Specification should be applied.

 In the absence of a prescription in the Product Specification for the values to be returned for a cursor query, manufacturers may determine the values using any suitable method of their own devising, consistent with the requirements of this clause.

-Data from any point overrides within a given neighbourhood of the query location must also be returned.
-The neighbourhood should be as defined in the Product Specification or, if the Product Specification does not define it, the same method as for discrete coverages.

-NOTE: Other illumination models may be specified by a given product.
-Illumination applied when the dusk or night colour palettes are active may adversely affect the usability of the displayed data.

 Contours from continuous coverages